-Kadlec's Patient and Family Advisory Council (PFAC) partners patients and families with members of the health care community to provide perspectives that influence safety, enhances the patient and family experience and achieves the best clinical outcomes throughout Kadlec.
+A Patient and Family Advisory Council (PFAC) partners patients and families with members of the healthcare team to provide guidance on how to improve the patient and family experience.

 Through their unique perspectives, they give input on issues that impact care, ensuring that the next patient or family member’s journey is easier.

-- Support the mission of Kadlec by working to enhance the patient care experience and promote patient–and family-centered care
+- To support the mission of Providence by working to enhance the patient care experience and promote patient–family centered care.

-- Ensure patient and family perspective is represented in all areas of Kadlec operations throughout the medical center, clinics and outpatient services
+- Ensure patient and family perspective is represented in all areas of clinic and hospital based operations.

 - The ability to work and communicate in the spirit of partnership and in an environment of mutual respect

-- A positive outlook that is solution-focused without having a specific "agenda"
+- An outlook that is solution-focused without having a specific “agenda”